Abraham Polak: Polak and the Khazars

 Even Salo Wittmayer Baron and Ben-Zion Dinur, two of the leading Jewish historians in those years, accepted Polak's fundamental assumptions.
 Prof. Baron declared that "...from Khazaria Jews began to penetrate into the vast plains of Eastern-Europe.
 This migration occurred both during the peak of the Khazars' Kingdom and during its decline".
-Prof. Dinur did not hesitate to confirm that Khazaria was "the origin of the diaspora, the origin of one of the greatest diasporas, the diaspora of Russia, Lithuania and Poland".
+Prof. Dinur did not hesitate to confirm that Khazaria was "the origin of one of the greatest diasporas, the diaspora of Russia, Lithuania and Poland".

 Nonetheless, these same assumptions which Polak presented in his book, were the target of criticism in various circles because of their possible ramifications on the right of Jews to settle in Israel.
 As early as 1944, the Jewish historian Aharon Zeev Eshkoli asserted: "I do not know what enjoyment and dignity he finds in our Turkish-Mongolian descent rather than our Jewish ancestry".

 Polak's book on Khazaria was only published in three editions - in 1943, in 1944 (including correction of mistakes) and in 1951 with a supplement on the origin of the Yiddish language, also written by Polak.

 After his death, Polak's work has gradually faded from public awareness and his book Khazaria was not printed again in Israel, although since its publication it was quoted in almost every major research on the Khazars worldwide.

 The first translation of his book was published in 2015 in the Polish language.
 For the first time, a biography of Polak was written and a complete bibliography of his books and articles was assembled.

+With the development of modern research, the fall of the Khazar kingdom has been dated to between the end of the 10th century and the beginning of the 11th century, i.e. around 250 years before the arrival of the Mongols, by the Kievan Rus' and the nomadic Cuman tribes.
+From this point on, the Khazars ceased to be an independent kingdom and their traces disappeared from history.
+The few references a few years after the conquest speak of the Khazars converting to Islam.
+In light of this, a significant part of Polak's research assumptions that attribute the fall of the kingdom, and its (allegedly) subsequent "mass migration" from it, to the Mongol invasion, are not accepted today.
+The modern interpretation is that Khazars' descendants continued to live in their former lands until the Mongol invasion destroyed irrigation networks, which then forced them to migrate eastward.